 - Press the USB button on the remote control. - Make sure the USB Display software has installed correctly.
-Install it manually if necessary. - With OS X, select the USB Display icon in the Dock or from the Applications folder. - For images projected with Windows Media Center, reduce the screen size from full screen mode. - For images projected from applications using Windows DirectX, turn off DirectX functions. - If the mouse cursor flickers, select Make the movement of the mouse pointer smooth in the Epson USB Display Settings program on your computer (feature not available with Windows 2000). - Turn off the Transfer layered window setting in the Epson USB Display Settings program on your computer. - Make sure you are using the most recent version of the USB Display software.
-You can download the latest version from the Epson web site.
-Go to epson.com/support (U.S.) or epson.ca/support (Canada) and select your projector.
+Install it manually if necessary. - Make sure the USB Type B setting in the Extended menu is set to USB Display, if available. - With OS X, select the USB Display icon in the Dock or from the Applications folder. - For images projected with Windows Media Center, reduce the screen size from full screen mode. - For images projected from applications using Windows DirectX, turn off DirectX functions. - If the mouse cursor flickers, select Make the movement of the mouse pointer smooth in the Epson USB Display Settings program on your computer (feature not available with Windows 2000).

+Turn off the Transfer layered window setting in the Epson USB Display Settings program on your computer.